 A Treatise of Military Disciplines, by Humphrey Bland was considered the most popular book in the British army in the mid-eighteenth century.
 Washington first came across discussions of or was introduced to an edition in the summer of 1755 while serving as Lt.
 Colonel of Virginian militia under British General Edward Braddock during the French and Indian War.
 Washington ordered a copy from England and in 1755, he received the 1727 edition.
 The author had served as an officer under John Churchill, the First Duke of Marlborough.
 Soon after receiving the book, Washington recommended it to his Virginia officers and it was ordered and read by many militia officers throughout the south.

-Meanwhile, a text was co-written in 1759 by William Windham, Sr. and Field Marshal George (Lord) Townshend entitled A Plan of Discipline, Composed for the use of the Militia of the County of Norfolk.
+In 1759, William Windham, Sr. and Field Marshal George (Lord) Townshend cowrote a text entitled A Plan of Discipline, Composed for the use of the Militia of the County of Norfolk.
 It was in use by the militia of Norfolk County, England and was made known to the militia of Rhode Island who introduced it throughout New England, becoming the basis for most of the region’s militia training.
 Of interest is that this work was later used by Timothy Pickering of Massachusetts as a guide for his text An Easy Plan of Discipline for a Militia, published in 1775.
 Pickering applied his treatises with his local militia and impressed Washington, who first took notice of the Harvard grad/lawyer when he lead a well-drilled militia from Essex county to New York in 1776.
 In 1777, when Washington recommended him to Congress for the office of Adjutant General, he had Pickering’s writings in mind when he wrote, “He is a great military genius cultivated by an industrious attention to the study of war.”

 In 1771, twelve years after his Norfolk Discipline was written, William Windham, adopted the work for the Massachusetts Colony entitling it, A Plan of Exercise for the Militia of the Province of Massachusetts.
-It too was widely read throughout New England and followed by many Colonels, not only of militia, but also when they were given regiments within the Continental Line.
+It too was widely read throughout New England and followed by many regimental colonels, not only of militia, but also when they were given commands within the Continental Line.